maabmusa7/BinX_Tech_Summer_Internship/week-06/README.md

 <div align="center">

-# 📊 Week 06 — NEURAL NETWORKS: FOUNDATIONS TO DEPLOYMENT
+# 📊 Week 06 — DEEP LEARNING INTRO - SPRINT 1

 *Week 6 moved from classical ML baselines into neural networks — understanding how a network computes, trains, and improves, then closing the sprint with a fully evaluated, tuned, and documented model.*